 WHAT IS HOME VISITING?

 Home visiting is the name used for Home & Community-Based Early Intervention (HCBEI), a service provided to families with children ages birth to three with special needs, eligible for services through Tennessee's Early Intervention System (TEIS).
 This intervention, provided in the home or in another setting in the community, is based on collaborative consultation with "caregivers," including families, child care providers and other people who spend significant time with children with disabilities.
-With the help of an Early Interventionist, the adults in a child's life gain tools to help the child develop.
+With the help of a developmental therapist, the adults in a child's life gain tools to help the child develop.

 In 2010, TEIS contracted with Siskin Children's Institute to provide home visiting services to approximately 200 families in the Southeast TEIS District counties of Bledsoe, Bradley, Grundy, Hamilton, Marion, Meigs, McMinn, Polk, Rhea and Sequatchie.
-The HCBEI program has served more than 1300 families in over six years, working with them weekly in their natural environments.
+The HCBEI program has served more than 1300 families, working with them weekly in their natural environments.

-The home visiting program consists of a director and 12 full-time early interventionists, as well as an Early Intervention Behavior Specialist.
+The home visiting program consists of a director and 12 full-time developmental therapists, as well as an Early Intervention Behavior Specialist.

 Check out the Home & Community-Based Early Intervention program brochure.